 Sweating treatment (Swedana) is usually given after fat administration (oleation – Snehana) therapy.
 These two are administered as preparation to Panchakarma therapy.
 In some cases, Sweating treatment is administered as a standalone treatment for diseases of Vata and Kapha treatment.
-The 14th chapter of Charaka Samhita Sutrashana explains in dtail about sweating therapy.
+The 14th chapter of Charaka Samhita Sutrasthana explains in detail about sweating therapy.

 A simile for the effect of fomentation therapy: